Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

 -  This preference allows the user to temporarily save a list of items found on the catalog.
 By using the Book Bag, or Cart, the user can print out or email a list of items found.
 The user does not need to be logged in.
 This list is temporary and will be emptied, or cleared, at the end of the session.

-`OpacBrowser <#OpacBrowser>`__
+.. _opacbrowser-label:

+OpacBrowser
 ''''''''''''''''''''''''''''''

 **Important**

 This preference only applies to installations using UNIMARC at this time.

 Default: Don't allow